NEFSC/EAD-ASEB-Cvirginica_multistressor/HPC_Analysis/Cvirginica_TagSeq_Bioinf.md

 # ------------------ new notes to add
 blast using diamond

+first translate the KEGG cigas nucleotide to protein using the site https://www.bioinformatics.org/sms2/translate.html make sure to omit the top line in the output and save a sa .fasta file (top line reads 'Translated..' from the webite output txt import the KEGG protein fasta fle for C gigas to SEDNA - we will make this into a database and use diamond blastx

+syntax below:
-import the KEGG fasta fle for C gigas to SEDNA syntax below: cd # run from home dir scp C:/Users/samuel.gurr/Documents/Github_repositories/Cvirginica_multistressor/RAnalysis/Data/TagSeq/Seq_details/Cgigas_refs/KEGG_Crassostrea_gigas.fasta sgurr@sedna.nwfsc2.noaa.gov:refs/
+cd # run from home dir
+scp C:/Users/samuel.gurr/Documents/Github_repositories/Cvirginica_multistressor/RAnalysis/Data/TagSeq/Seq_details/Cgigas_refs/KEGG_Crassostrea_gigas.fasta sgurr@sedna.nwfsc2.noaa.gov:refs/